noelmcloughlin/salt-desktop-overlay-demo/README.md

 # Procedure

 1. Fork your salt-project.

-   For the demo I used a random, but excellent, salt-project at: https://github.com/eligundry/salt.eligundry.com and renamed repo as "salt-desktop-overlay-demo" to avoid confusion.
+For this demo I used a random, but excellent, salt-project at: https://github.com/eligundry/salt.eligundry.com and renamed to "salt-desktop-overlay-demo" to avoid confusion.

 2. Make your repo compatible with salter
 ```